-Vinegary, spicy, fresh, garlicky, and just a punch of flavor, this Chimichurri sauce will make any meal outstanding and this Cast Iron Steak is its perfect mate.
+Perfect Cast Iron Ribeye: Vinegary, spicy, fresh, garlicky, and just a punch of flavor, this Chimichurri sauce will make any meal outstanding, but this Cast Iron Ribeye is its perfect mate.

 My best friend in high school would come to this restaurant, The Gaucho Grill, every time we went out to dinner with his whole family.
 We would spend hours talking and enjoying each other’s company, being that loud table the staff apologizes for but doesn’t tell us to quiet down because we were such regulars.
-The steaks were buttery, crusty and tender, the sauce was a perfect counterpoint to the rich flavors of the meat and, well, lets be honest who could turn down a plate that looks this good?
+The cast iron ribeye was buttery, crusty and tender, the sauce was a perfect counterpoint to the rich flavors of the meat and, well, let’s be honest, who could turn down a plate that looks this good?

-The steak is made in a cast iron skillet because that is how steak should be made darn it.
+This pan seared ribeye is made in a cast iron skillet because that is how steak should be made, darn it.
 I’m just going to go ahead and make the declaration of that.
 You sear the heck out of it, put a pat of butter on top and finish in a hot oven.
-If you think I am crazy, I can assure you many high end restaurants are cooking your steaks the same way.
+If you think I am crazy, I can assure you many high-end restaurants are cooking your steaks the same way.